Azure/vdc/Docs/quickstart.md

 Strictly speaking, you do not need a service principal for the purpose of this quickstart.
 You can reuse your user object id in place of the service principal object id.
-However, if you want to deploy using Azure DevOps will need to create the service principal.
+However, if you want to deploy using Azure DevOps you will need to create the service principal.

-Follow [thse instructions](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal) for creating the service principal and note the object id during creation.
+Follow [these instructions](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal) for creating the service principal and note the object id during creation.
 The service principal will require owner permissions.

 ### Setting the configuration